-Once upon a time, the ability to read was scarce.
+Once upon a time, the ability to read was rare.
 In light of this, humans turned to images – cave paintings, painted vases, frescos, tapestries and illustrations.
 Within a frame artists set about telling an entire philosophy of life.
 Complete with a protagonist and adversary, as well as a message or spark of insight, the dawn of great art was one of persuasive storytelling.

 Today this tenet of art remains among its most powerful.
-As one wise collector one said: "collect stories not things".
+As one wise collector one said, "collect stories not things".
 What has evolved however, is the breadth of stories a work of art can offer.
 Personal, historical and mythological, fine art no longer just tells of its subject or maker, it tells our story, both universally and specifically.

 Ask any collector about their favourite piece and they invariably touch on how they acquired it.
 Perhaps they were marking a milestone, following their instinct or reminded of their childhood.
 This entwining of artwork and self is the burgeoning of a new story, beyond artist, art historian and museum.

 This story flourishes the longer and more conscientiously a work is cared for.
 Perhaps a footnote is added one Saturday evening, when a house guest sees something surprising in its subject.
-A new chapter begins the day it is imparted to your family’s next generation or otherwise passed on.
+A new chapter begins the day it is imparted to your family’s next generation, or otherwise passed on.
 The prologue enriches when a surprising fact is uncovered about its provenance.

 Art is one of the prime avenues through which history is witnessed.
 Works by Roar artists for example, are inflected with 1980s counter-culture.
-Bred on Brunswick Street Fitzroy, artists like David Larwill, Mark Schaller and Pasquale Giardino bucked the status quo to launch one of Melbourne’s earliest artist-run-initiatives.
+Bred on Brunswick Street, Fitzroy, artists like David Larwill, Mark Schaller and Pasquale Giardino bucked the status quo to launch one of Melbourne’s earliest artist-run-initiatives.
 The results hark of punk, street art and rebellion.

 Beyond history and the self, art is also vital for the universal stories it tells.
 In the words of icon of Australian art Charles Blackman,